-It turned out that chickens picked the right food container despite changes in the external lighting to shades of red.
+It turned out that chickens use color vision to select the right food container despite changes in the external lighting to shades of red.
 And the chickens that were trained to distinguish between containers of a larger color difference were able to remain color constant in a wider range of color shifts compared with the chickens that were trained with containers with a smaller color difference.
 Interestingly, the changes in lighting for which the chickens remained color constant in the lab were larger than the light changes they would face in the wild.

 Other factors also affected how the chickens performed in the tests, including the training procedures and the time the birds were allowed to adapt to a light before choosing a container.
 In some light conditions, longer adaptation times improved a chicken’s ability to pick the right container.
 Immediate choices were not correct, but with five minutes of adaptation to the light before being presented with the containers, the chickens were able to select the container with food.

-Although little is known about how color constancy is achieved—even in humans—there are several possible explanations.
+Although little is known about how color constancy is achieved—even in humans—as well as how chickens use color vision, there are several possible explanations.
 One possibility is that the photoreceptors in the retina adapt to parts of the image and then adjust signals to provide more accurate information about the contrasts, explains Olsson.
 Another explanation could be that the brain expects certain known objects to be of a specific color.
 Olsson gives the famous example of humans who perceive bananas to be yellow, despite strong changes in lighting, but not other unknown objects that are also the same color as bananas.

 How does the color constancy in chickens compare with that of other animals?
 The researchers analyzed similar color-constancy experiments with goldfish and honeybees and found that chickens are able to display color constancy with wider changes in external lighting.
 Color constancy plays a key role in enabling chickens to select ripe food suitable to eat and to pick high-quality mates.